Society’s Biggest Challenges In Health care, Energy, CyberSecurity, and Climate Change…

-When students graduate from Norwich, they are prepared to lead the nation in thought and action that is relevant and valuable to society.
+Norwich graduates are prepared to lead the nation in thought and action that is relevant and valuable to society.
 That’s because Norwich prepares future leaders to bring together interdisciplinary strengths to tackle complex engineering challenges, as well as medicine, cybersecurity, and sustainability.
-Focused, driven, and committed to excellence, Norwich graduates have made major contributions to America’s security, infrastructure, and economic growth over the past 196 years.
+Focused, driven, and committed to excellence, Norwich graduates have made major contributions to America’s security, infrastructure, and economic growth over the past 198 years.

 Bachelor’s degree programs

-More than 30 different bachelor’s degree programs are available, from Business, Engineering, and “Cybercrime” with Computer Security and Information Assurance (CSIA) to Health Sciences.
+Programs include everything from Architecture to Engineering and “Cybercrime” with Computer Security and Information Assurance (CSIA) to Nursing.
 Norwich was the first private college in the country to create a Civil Engineering program in 1820 and is ranked #2 in the US for CSIA.
 Faculty and student researchers engineer a better future by collaborating to address challenges—from the tiniest building blocks of materials to the complex workings of an entire societal system.

 Exceptional job placement rate

-Norwich graduates have a 96% job placement rate and are held in the highest esteem by employers, whether in the public or private sector.
-Under-graduate research, internships, study abroad opportunities, community service, and civic engagement programs bring out the best in students.
+Norwich graduates have a 98% job placement rate and are held in the highest esteem by employers, whether in the public or private sector.
+Undergraduate research, internships, study abroad, community service, and civic engagement programs bring out the best in students.

 The first private military college in the United States

 Norwich University is located in the Green Mountains of Vermont.
-Shaw Outdoor Center on Norwich’s Paine Mountain offers some of the best mountain biking, snowshoeing, backcountry skiing, and hiking around.
-A strong sense of community exists within the residential halls, on the campus, and in the small, safe, welcoming village of Northfield.
+The Shaw Outdoor Center on Norwich University’s Paine Mountain offers some of the best mountain biking, snowshoeing, backcountry skiing, and hiking around.
+A strong sense of community exists within the residence halls, on the campus, and in the small, safe, welcoming village of Northfield.
 The campus is located 20 minutes from Montpelier, Vermont’s state capital; one hour from Burlington, Vermont’s largest city; and three hours from Montreal, Canada, and Boston, Massachusetts.

 Location: 1,200-acre campus located in Northfield, Vermont

-Type: The first private military college in the United States; Corps of Cadets and civilian students; coeducational
+Type: The first private military college in the US; Corps of Cadets and civilian students; coeducational

-Student Body: 2,300 full-time undergraduate students, including military and veteran students; 1,450 Corps of Cadets and 850 civilian residential and commuter students from 47 states and 20 countries; 1,600 graduate and continuing studies online students
+Student Body: 2,400 full-time undergraduate students; 1,600 Corps of Cadets and 800 civilian residential and commuter students from 47 states and 20 countries; 1,600 graduate and continuing studies students online

 Student-Faculty Ratio: 14:1

-Colleges: College of Liberal Arts, College of Architecture and Art, College of Science and Mathematics, College of National Services, College of Graduate and Continuing Studies
+Colleges: College of Liberal Arts, College of Professional Schools, College of Science and Mathematics, College of National Services, College of Graduate and Continuing Studies

-Programs: More than 30 different bachelor’s degree programs; nine online master’s degree programs
+Programs: Over 30 different bachelor degree programs; 11 master’s degree programs

-Sports and Activities: 20 varsity teams, NCAA Division III
+Sports and Activities: 20 NCAA Division III teams

-Civic Engagement: More than 84% of Norwich students volunteer to shape a better world through military service or civic engagement
+Civic Engagement: Over 84% of Norwich students volunteer to shape a better world through military service or civic engagement.

 • Athletic Training